nubenetes/awesome-kubernetes/docs/devsecops.md

 - [medium: AWS Secret Manager: Protect sensitive information and functionality 🌟](https://medium.com/avmconsulting-blog/aws-secret-manager-protect-sensitive-information-and-functionality-f520e15293f4) Protect Your Secrets in ApplicationsSecrets are frequently used to protect sensitive information and functionality.
 - [blog.opstree.com: AWS Secret Manager](https://blog.opstree.com/2021/11/16/aws-secret-manager/)
 - [aws/secrets-store-csi-driver-provider-aws: AWS Secrets Manager and Config Provider for Secret Store CSI Driver](https://github.com/aws/secrets-store-csi-driver-provider-aws) AWS offers two services to manage secrets and parameters conveniently in your code.
 [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/) allows you to easily rotate, manage, and retrieve database credentials, API keys, certificates, and other secrets throughout their lifecycle.
 [AWS Systems Manager Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html) provides hierarchical storage for configuration data.
 The AWS provider for the [Secrets Store CSI Driver](https://github.com/kubernetes-sigs/secrets-store-csi-driver) allows you to make secrets stored in Secrets Manager and parameters stored in Parameter Store appear as files mounted in Kubernetes pods.
+- [medium.com/@ishana98dadhich: Integrating AWS Secret Manager with EKS and use Secrets inside the Pods: Part-1](https://medium.com/@ishana98dadhich/integrating-aws-secret-manager-with-eks-and-use-secrets-inside-the-pods-part-1-1938b0c3c2fb) This blog provides you enough details on how you can use secrets (managed by AWS Secrets Manager) inside AWS EKS pods.

 ### Password Hashing
 - [pyca/bcrypt](https://github.com/pyca/bcrypt) Modern(-ish) password hashing for your software and your servers.